 Valor Village eliminates the prohibitive cost of temporary housing so that loved ones, from out-of-town, can be with the veteran for supportive visits, court proceedings, and legal meetings.
 Visiting a family member in custody is a significant challenge.
 The impact of incarceration on families ranges from financial instability to the inability to cope with emotional difficulties.
 All challenges are amplified when hundreds of miles must be traveled to maintain contact.
-Valor Village provides a physically and emotionally safe place for guests, so that they are strengthened by their stay and better able to support and advocate on behalf of their beloved veterans.
+Valor Village provides a physical and emotional safe place for guests, so that they are strengthened by their stay and better able to support and advocate on behalf of their beloved veterans.

 Most veterans who are involved in the regional justice system suffer from mental health disorders, trauma, or substance use resulting from their service to our country.
 Valor Village serves justice-involved veterans by educating their families about these invisible wounds and advocating for the expansion of veteran treatment courts.
-Supporting veterans who are "almost home", reduces their vulnerability to recidivism, promotes public safety, and prevents the deconstruction of faithful and enduring military family units.
+Supporting veterans who are "almost home," reduces their vulnerability to recidivism, promotes public safety, and prevents the deconstruction of faithful and enduring veteran family units.

 We maintain high safety standards and provide clean, distraction-free accommodations designed and stocked with home-away-from-home amenities.

-Guests may also spend time in the resource room, equipped with informative multimedia material so that they may learn about self-care techniques to diminish stress and feelings of despair.
-Additional information, with topics on how to best support the vet, includes: connecting the veteran with the benefits they have earned, diversion programs, re-entry training, and much more.
+Guests may also spend time in the resource room, equipped with informative multimedia material to learn about self-care techniques that diminish stress and feelings of despair.
+Additional information includes topics on how to best support the vet, connecting the veteran with the benefits they have earned, diversion programs, re-entry training, and much more.

 Valor Village Foundation, Inc. was founded by Angela Johnson, a Silver Star mother, whose son, Andrew, a service-disabled veteran defended himself against a robbery attempt by two attackers.
 Although there were no serious injuries, Andrew was unjustly detained in a California county jail for nearly three and a half years while awaiting trial.